Description: High Temperature Red Stoneware, St. Rose, St Rose

-St. Rose red is a unique low plasticity highly iron stained refractory clay that is useful for imparting red coloration to high and medium temperature clay bodies.
-While many iron bearing plastic clays are on the market, almost all of these are low temperature materials and thus flux to produce brown rather than red colors and higher temperatures.
-St. Rose Red also contains particulate iron materials which produce a fired character at coarser mesh sizes that is unique in the industry.
+St. Rose Red is a unique low plasticity highly iron-stained refractory clay that is useful for imparting red coloration to high-temperature reduction fired clay bodies.
+While many iron-bearing plastic clays are on the market, almost all of these are low-temperature materials and thus flux to produce brown rather than red colors and higher temperatures.
+St. Rose Red also contains particulate iron materials which melt and blossom in glazes to produce speckles.

 Top to bottom: Cone 10 reduction, cone 10, 9, 8, 7 oxidation.
 Fire-Red is a mix of St. Rose Red fireclay, M2 Montana medium fire red clay with some dark burning A1 ball clay.
 This blend is less refractory than pure St. Rose Red and much more plastic, thus more suitable as a body addition.
 The color shift between cone 9 and 10 oxidation occurs because of the fluxing action of M2.